TheNosiriN/HexoThreading/README.md

 ****
 - **Worker Thread Pools**: They are a pool of Worker Threads.
-They are given their number of threads at construction and take in the same parameters at Worker Threads at every task.
+They are given their number of threads at construction and take in the same parameters as Worker Threads at every task.
 They cannot be joined but they can be waited on by watching it's taskQueue size.

 ```c++
 HXWorkerThreadPool t = hxt.SpawnWorkerPool(4);